catamphetamine/anychan/README.md

   // Is `500` "points" by default.
   "commentLengthLimitForThreadPreview": 500,

+  // (on board pages when using tile layout)
+  // The maximum length of a thread comment (in "points")
+  // until a preview is generated for it and a "Read more" button is shown.
+  // Is `200` "points" by default.
+  "commentLengthLimitForThreadPreviewForTileLayout": 200,

   // How often should the application "poll" the data source for new data.
   // Contrary to "push" updates, "polling" is a technique for continuously
   // re-fetching the data from the data source to see if there're any updates.